As of Sept. 12, 2017, much of the code vulnerable to BlueBorne Bluetooth attacks remains unpatched. Learn what you can do to secure your code.

 As the researchers stated, many of these issues are due to common C vulnerabilities such as stack overflows, underflows, and off-by-one mistakes in the BlueZ Linux kernel implementation.
 These are the issues that static analysis tools such as Coverity are built to find, demonstrating the importance of integrating these tools into a code development process.

-The Bluetooth stack is a great example of a complex protocol to fuzz, with many logic branches and legacy-supported steps to break.
+The Bluetooth stack is a great example of a complex protocol to fuzz test, with many logic branches and legacy-supported steps to break.
 Security testing should not end at code review or production release but should continue for the entire life span of the product.

 The BlueBorne disclosures have an immediate impact on all vulnerable Bluetooth-enabled devices.
 Companies must proactively respond by changing Bluetooth policies for affected devices.